yumis56/is373/virtualization-containerization.md

 - **2000s**: The idea of containerization emerged with **Solaris Zones** (2004) and **Linux Containers (LXC)** (2008).
 These early technologies allowed for the creation of isolated environments on the same system, where applications could run without interfering with one another.

 - **2013**: The real breakthrough came with the release of **Docker**, a tool that made containerization simple, portable, and accessible to a wide audience.
-Docker standardized the container image format and introduced an easy-to-use interface, revolutionizing the way developers build, test, and deploy applications.
+Docker standardized the container image format and introduced an easy-to-use interface, revolutionizing how developers build, test, and deploy applications.

 - **2014 and Beyond**: Following Docker's success, other technologies like **Kubernetes** (developed by Google) emerged to manage and orchestrate containers at a larger scale.
 This led to the widespread adoption of containerization across various industries, particularly in cloud computing and DevOps.

-Today, containerization is a cornerstone of modern software development, allowing developers to easily move applications between environments and scale them efficiently.
+Today, containerization is a cornerstone of modern software development, allowing developers to move applications between environments and scale them efficiently and easily.

 ---